 News column printed in the Galveston Daily News, The Post, and other Galveston County Newspapers.
-SALE: The Master Gardeners will be conducting a plant sale from 9:00 to 11:30 a.m. on Thursday, April 5, at the Discovery Garden located in Carbide Park (4102 Main Street) in La Marque.
-A wide selection of greenhouse-grown annuals including African and Dahlberg daisies, basils, geraniums, marigolds, pentas, petunias, salvias, Persian shield and more in addition to citrus trees sold at discounted price.
+MASTER GARDENER GREENHOUSE-GROWN PLANTS SALE: The Master Gardeners will be conducting a plant sale from 9:00 to 11:00 a.m. on Thursday, April 4, at the Discovery Garden located in Carbide Park (4102 Main Street) in La Marque.
+A wide selection of greenhouse-grown annuals including Angelonias, Pentas, Salvias, Portulaca, Persian Shield and more will be for available for purchase in addition to citrus trees sold at a discounted price.